Debt consolidation is often one of the first ideas that come to mind when you’re overwhelmed by debt.

 You might end up paying more interest because you extend the time it takes to get them paid off.
 Or worse, you might lose borrower benefits or credit toward loan forgiveness.

 Be sure you completely understand any potential downsides and their long-term implications before taking this step.
-You can read more about the pros and cons here.
+You can read more about the pros and cons for federal loans here.

 Mathematically, it certainly seems like a good idea.
 Having fewer payments to worry about and a lower overall interest rate sounds like a no-brainer.
 It’s all very logical.

 But that’s exactly the problem.
 When it comes to debt, we aren’t logical.
 If we were, we wouldn’t be in debt in the first place.

 If I offered to sell you a sandwich for $10 today or for $14 tomorrow, would you choose to pay the $14?
 Of course not.
 It’s not logical.